 \subsubsection{Higher-Order Derivatives}

 To analyze the smoothness of the GELU activation function, we first examine its higher-order derivatives.
-Higher-order derivatives provide insights into the local curvature and smoothness of a function.
-The first derivative of the GELU function with respect to its input $x$ is given by Equation (\ref{eq:dgelu}).
+Higher-order derivatives provide insights into the local curvature and smoothness of a function. {The first derivative of the GELU function with respect to its input $x$ is given by Equation (\ref{eq:dgelu}).
 To compute the second derivative, we differentiate the first derivative with respect to $x$, as in Equation (\ref{eq:ddgelu}).}